Australia to hold Indigenous rights referendum on Oct 14

 They would also gain a constitutionally enshrined right to be consulted on laws that impact their communities, the so-called "Voice to Parliament".

+"It permits our people to have a seat at the table," said Indigenous academic and constitutional lawyer Megan Davis.

-With the "yes" campaign trailing in the polls, there are fears that a failed referendum could damage inter-race relations, tarnish Australia's global reputation and squander a once-in-a-generation chance to reduce pervasive inequality.
+The "yes" campaign is currently trailing in the polls, sparking fears a failed referendum could tarnish Australia's global reputation and squander a rare chance to reduce pervasive inequality.

-"Voting no leads nowhere, it means nothing changes.
-Voting no closes the door on this opportunity to move forward," Albanese said, while urging the country to "rise to the moment".
+"Voting no closes the door on this opportunity to move forward," Albanese said from South Australia, a crucial swing state.

 "Don't close the door on the next generation of Indigenous Australians."

-The government says Aboriginal Australians carry the flame of the world's oldest continuous culture.
+Aboriginal Australians carry the flame for some of the world's oldest continuous cultures.

 But more than two centuries after the first British settlers dropped anchor in Sydney Harbour, they are still far more likely to die young, live in poverty, and wind up in prison.